 Structures that are less than bridge sized (non-NBIS structures) requiring final structural design shall be similarly assigned a design number (RCBs, bottomless culverts, pipes with special inlets or flumes, etc.).
 However, an Asset ID number is assigned for non-NBIS structures in lieu of an FHWA number.
+DOT preliminary design unit staff may need to request the Asset ID.
 Maintenance numbers are not assigned to non-NBIS structures.
 For additional information on structure ID number assignment procedure and the electronic documentation system policy organized by Asset ID, please refer to BDM 1.11.4.
+Once an Asset ID is assigned to a structure that is less than bridge sized, a future structure repair, widening, or extension, etc. becomes part of the existing structure asset ID, and no new Asset ID number is required.